pastorsj/LegendaryPatterns/README.md

 classes and writing that to a .dot file.
 Once converted to a .dot file, a simple command can be run
 from the command line (or terminal if on a Mac), to produce a .png output.
 We are also able to produce sequence diagrams through the command line given a method call depth, a method and the owner of the method.
 The default depth is 5, but any depth can be specified.
+We are also able to detect three types of software design patterns in the code, mainly the
+Singleton pattern, the Decorator Pattern, and the Adapter Pattern.
+Any class that is a
+Singleton class will have an association arrow pointing to itself, be outlined in blue, and
+will have a <<Singleton>> tag under the name of the class.
+The Decorator pattern will consist of
+four parts, the Component, the Abstract Decorator or Decorator Interface, the Concrete Decorators,
+and the Concrete Component.
+Each of these will have their own unique tags and will have a fill
+color of green.
+The Adapter Patter will consist of three parts, the Target, which can be
+an interface, abstract class or regular class, the Adaptee, and the Adapter.
+Each of these classes
+will be filled with a red color and have unique identifying tags.

 ## How to use the code
 Open DesignParser.java in an editor, probably Eclipse